nununoisy/spc-presenter-rs/README.md

     - Compatible with Script700 exports from the C700 VST.
   - Support for songs that require 5A22/65816 emulation (SMC/SNSF) is planned.
 - Based on a custom fork of snes-apu with a cycle-accurate S-DSP:
-  - Reorders operations to more closely match a cycle-accurate implementation.
   - Properly emulates internal register sizes and wraps/clamps values accurately.
   - Implements all S-DSP register reads and writes, many of which were previously missing.
   - Reimplements the FIR filter to properly overflow and use the correct taps.